Research Day Poster Competition

 Categories & Prizes

-In the categories of Basic Science, Clinical Research, Public Health & Social Sciences and Education Research, prizes are:
+In the categories of Basic Science, Clinical Research, Public Health and Social Sciences prizes are:

 - First prize: $500